Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 2. **Resource Toolkit Enhancement**: Update the resource toolkit to include new materials that guide discussions on emotional well-being, effective communication, and peer support strategies as needs evolve.

-3. **Feedback Mechanisms Adaptation**: Modify the feedback collection system to capture more specific insights regarding participants' experiences and requirements.
+3. **2. **Feedback Mechanisms Adaptation**: Modify the feedback collection system to capture more specific insights regarding participants' experiences and requirements.**: Modify the feedback collection system to capture more specific insights regarding participants' experiences and requirements.

 4. **Revised Safe Environment Guidelines**:
    - **Confidentiality Assurance**: All participants will be reminded that confidentiality is paramount during sessions.
 Sharing personal experiences outside the group is prohibited.